In this article, you’ll learn:

 - How to deal with being in a relationship with a narcissistic man (and how you prevent him from abusing you.)

-- The price you pay for maintaining a relationship with a narcissist.
+- The price you pay for staying in a relationship with a narcissist.

 - And so much more…